Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/collection.rst

 ===================================

 Say you want to make further edits on an instanced collection.
-Simply select your *Instance Collection* and press :kbd:`Shift-Ctrl-A` to convert the collection into regular objects that can be transformed and animated normally.
+Simply select your *Instance Collection* and call the :menuselection:`Object --> Apply --> Make Instances Real` operator to convert the collection into regular objects that can be transformed and animated normally.

 .. note::